huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Boardwalk
 - [ ] Baltic Ave

-#### Which of the following baseball pitches is considered to be “off-speed”?
+#### Which of the following baseball pitches is considered to be "off-speed"?

 - [x] Changeup
 - [ ] 4-Seam Fastball